 Keeping pace with digital transformation can definitely be a challenge, but there are a number of ways your security programs can keep up.
 As a business, we encourage enterprise leaders to mitigate the risks associated with digital transformation by focusing on three key programs: identity, threat modeling, and SOAR (security orchestration, automation, and response).

-Where do you see the future of cloud-based platforms headed in the new decade?
+Where do you see cloud-based platforms headed in the next few years?
 What is the importance of integrating these platforms?

 Cloud-based platforms are going to be the norm – there’s no doubt about it.
 As more and more organizations incorporate a remote workforce, they will need to rely on cloud-based tools in order to make sure that business operations are secure and up-to-date, and that continuity is not disrupted.